 Not really.
 Growing up in Rockford, the film industry capital seem like such a remote thing.
 Like this possibility in the sky that was unattainable.
 But I love making films.
 A friend when I was a teen inspired me to start making my own films.
 The horizon just kept expanding.
 I got a job when I was 19 as a production assistant.
 It was cool getting paid $50 a day to fetch coffee and carry camera cases.
 It was less about the $50 and more about the fact that this real.
 A few years later, I joined the camera union.
 All of a sudden I am working on sets where they are making fun of my tennis shoes.
 Everything became both weird and real.
 This is an extension of that.
 Like, oh you have a film that won at Sundance?
 And people actually like it?

 How are the subjects in your film doing, since you finished production?

-Someone liked Zach’s charisma so much that they wanted to cast him for a movie, so they reached out to me and I was like sure, let me check with Zach.
+Someone liked Zack’s charisma so much that they wanted to cast him for a movie, so they reached out to me and I was like sure, let me check with Zack.
 The director drove all the the to Rockford just to interview him.
-Zach ended up beating out all of these professional actors to get the lead role.
-Zach is playing this head of the household father who is having a lot of issues with his family.
+Zack ended up beating out all of these professional actors to get the lead role.
+Zack is playing this head of the household father who is having a lot of issues with his family.
 It’s nice to express emotions in the confines of this character and I think it’s actually kind of therapeutic for him.
 The director is like, “he is killing it.”
 He’s doing a good job.

 Keire is working at an upscale salad place in Denver.
 And still skating.
 He’s young and still trying to figure stuff out.